ljpurcell/ljpurcell/README.md

 - __General:__ For as long as I can remember I have been interested in improving myself.
 I try to end each day knowing I have learned a new skill, made the world a little better or understand reality more deeply.

 - __Technical interests:__ I find the most joy building automation tools or working on the the back-end of projects.
-I tend to be most intrigued, and motivated, by efficincy -- as opposed to crafting the most beautiful user-interface.
+I am intrigued, and motivated, by efficincy -- as opposed to crafting the most beautiful user-interface.
 While I still enjoy fullstack programming, I think speed and performance are often underrated facets of developing a good user-exeperience.
 I enjoy being able to focus my efforts on that.

 - __Work:__ I am a software developer at [OK200](https://ok200.net/) in Melbourne.
 It's good fun!